jdido08/TheShapesOfStories/README.md

 1/31/2025:
-- descriptors creation setup good for now but can be optimized for sure
+- descriptors creation setup good for now but can be optimized for sure but moving on for right now

 need to do:
 - format/style for protognist --> done
+- download all font that could be used to computer -- done
+- make the title font bold -- done
 - make some shape functions e.g. step-by-step parameterized
-- download all font that could be used to computer
-- make the title font bold
+- add some checks to make sure I dont get into a death spiral of llm api calls
+- dont use net chars for last sections